Who's Behind Listverse?

 6 Orlando And Brandon Nembhard

 Outside a nightclub in Arizona, a fight broke out on the night of February 12, 2011.
 By the time it was over, 19-year-old Sir Xavier Brooks had been shot dead.
 A month later, police picked up Orlando Nembhard for the murder.
-The investigation quickly became complicated after police realized that Orlando had an identical twin brother named Brandon.
+However, the investigation quickly became complicated after police realized that Orlando had an identical twin brother named Brandon.

 Police had no DNA to pinpoint the brothers for the murder, although it would have done little.
 The murder weapon was also missing, so police could not get fingerprints.
 They only had visual identification.
 But that was unreliable because witnesses kept alternating between the brothers.
 Some said Orlando was the shooter, some said it was Brandon, and others just refused to talk.